Ferdilii/motorized_macro_rail_int_fix/README.md

 ### Manual Approaches

-* You can use manual focus on your lens to achieve a similar result but it may be very challenging to get the step size correct and consistent.
-The result will thus often have "blurry" areas where there was no in-focus source image to use.
+* You can use manual focus on your lens to achieve a similar result.
+That said, it can be challenging to get the step size correct and consistent.
+The final stacked image will thus often have "blurry" areas where there was no in-focus source image to use.
 There is also the risk of moving the camera every time you touch it.
 * You can buy a manual focus rail at many different qualities and price points.
 That is the starting point for this project.
 The nice thing about these